• Home New Posts Forum List Trending New Threads New Media Spy

 12. Scrolling in safari not working? : r/ios

 Instead what you can simply do for now is request the desktop site.
 On the iPhone's Safari browser you can do this by clicking the "Aa" icon in the top left where the browser search bar and in the drop down menu there should be an option.
 Hope that helps!
-1. Reply.
+Reply. jatenk.

-16. Scrolling Issues on Safari/Chrome …
+14. Scrolling Issues on Safari/Chrome …

-19. Scroll movement not working in Safari
+15. My Scroll function is not working in Safari

-21. javascript
+19. javascript

 scrollTo is a property of window object.
 And you are trying to apply it on an element.
 Use element.scrollTop.
 Code Snippet. document.querySelector('ol').scrollTop = 100; It will do the trick!
 For more information on scrollTo & scrollTop, refer Mozilla/Window/scrollTo & Mozilla/Element/scrollTop respectively.
 NOTE.